Cardinals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have won 44.1% of the games this season when they were favored on the moneyline (26-33).
+- The Cardinals have put together a 27-33 record in games they were favored on the moneyline (winning 45% of those games).

-- St. Louis has a 2-2 record (winning 50% of its games) when playing as moneyline favorites of -225 or shorter.
+- St. Louis has a 7-7 record (winning 50% of its games) when it has played as moneyline favorites of -190 or shorter.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!